mlogan914/data-modeling-ETL/README.md

-# Mini Project - Data Warehouse Modeling using Snowflake via DBeaver
+# Mini Project: Data Warehouse Modeling using Snowflake

 ## 1. Project Description
 - Step 1: Create a data model for a data warehouse (Snowflake).